Common Career Mistakes and How to Avoid Them

 Dismissing Networking

-- Attend professional conferences
+- Attend professional meetings

-- Join online forums and communities related to your specialization
+- Join online forums that are related to your area of expertise

-- Volunteer for the task of organizing
+- Volunteer for work in the organization

 - Participate in resource groups for employees.